Config View

 int |

-Retrieves the maximum number of MAB clients allowed on the interface. |
+Maximum number of MAB clients allowed on the interface. |

 Example: Cisco IOS Config View